hey-frnk/another565lib/README.md

 # Another RGB 565 Image Library
-This is yet another RGB 565 image library in plain C using C standard libraries.
-It has a whole lot of fun features, let me explain.
+This is yet another RGB 565 image library in plain C (plain C OOP) using C standard libraries.
+It has a whole lot of fun features, more or less efficient, let me explain.

  **RGB565Image.h/c:**
 - This is the basic image 'class'.
 It can read and write 16 bit RGB565 BMP files or create new black or custom initialized images